dymnz/BlockBook/DevelopmentNote.md

 ### Storage Structure
-1. Each Beggar's Requests is stored in an array under the Beggar's Account
+* A Beggar's Requests is stored in an array under the Beggar's Account

 ### Vocabulary
 * Budget: The sum of all funds